-Robert S. Dunaway Scholarship
+Robert and Jim Dunaway Scholarship

-The award is made in memory of Robert S. Dunaway who graduated from Danville Community College, Virginia Tech, and the University of North Carolina and pursued a career as an accountant.
+The award is made in memory of Robert and Jim Dunaway.
+Robert graduated from Danville Community College, Virginia Tech, and the University of North Carolina and pursued a career as an accountant.
 He received the McGovern General Excellency Scholarship when he graduated from DCC in 1988.
+Jim worked 12 years for the Pittsylvania County Sheriff's Office as a deputy.

 Two scholarships will be awarded to recipients based upon the following criteria:

-- 1) Recipient must be a second-year student enrolled in a business transfer program (focusing on accounting), who has maintained at least a 3.0 GPA and plans to transfer to a four-year institution with preference given to a student planning to attend Virginia Tech. - 2) Recipient must be a second-year student enrolled in the Administration of Justice program who has maintained a minimum 3.0 GPA.
+- 1) Recipient must be a second-year student enrolled in a business transfer program (focusing on accounting), who has maintained at least a 3.0 GPA and plans to transfer to a four-year institution with preference given to a student planning to attend Virginia Tech.
+Preference will also be given to a student who graduated from Tunstall High School. - 2) Recipient must be a second-year student enrolled in the Administration of Justice program who has maintained a minimum 3.0 GPA.
 Preference will be given to a student or an immediate family member who is employed by the Pittsylvania County Sheriff Department.